 Dawn of a New Age

-Fast forward to the present, and we see a strange barrier forming in the chip making industry.
-In the 1990s, the easiest way to improve performance was to increase the clock speed, but above 3 Gigahertz a processor becomes so hot that it needs a substantial cooling solution if it should aspire to run for more than a few minutes.
+Fast forward to 2005, and we see a strange barrier forming in the chip making industry.
+In the 1990s, the easiest way to improve performance was to increase the clock speed, but above 3 gigahertz, a processor becomes so hot that it requires a substantial cooling solution, should it aspire to run for more than a few minutes.
 Another strategy involves shrinking down all of the components in order to cram more transistors onto a chip.
 This has been an extremely successful technique and should progress nicely for at least another decade.
 Moore's Law predicts the number of transistors on an equally-priced chip to double every 2 years, but it is unrealistic to think that this can continue forever.
 There comes a point, though, where something is as small as it can be, or where even the slightest breeze could cripple it.
 It is up to speculation as to when this limit of miniaturization will be reached, by which time there is a possibility that an entirely new form of electronics will come to fruition.

 So as you might expect, the two major chip manufacturers, Intel and Advanced Micro Devices, have essentially run into a wall.
 Their solution is to put multiple processors onto one chip, and also to design computers which coordinate multiple chips.
 My photograph is of a dual-core CPU made by Intel.
 A dual-core chip isn't terribly special in and of itself, but it represents a colossal change in personal computer architecture.
 Why is this so significant?
 Because now everyone won't just be running a PC; they'll be running a supercomputer.
 I wish it had been presented to me this way, because I didn't fully realize this until I heard about the PlayStation 3.
 It uses a special chip made by IBM, christened "The Cell", with 9 processing cores.
 IBM has been working on supercomputers for decades, and now they want you to have a chihuahua-sized one for under a grand.